k8sstormcenter/honeycluster/README.md

 ## Known Issues

-Tetragon traces are not all created equal, some need improvements
+Works on linux, but MACs are still having some hiccups WIP

 ## Demo